carpentries-incubator/machine-learning-librarians-archivists/_episodes/02-AI-ML-concepts.md

 ## Artificial Intelligence and Machine Learning

-The field of Artificial Intelligence has been around since the 1950s ([!Dartmouth Conference, 1956](http://jmc.stanford.edu/articles/dartmouth/dartmouth.pdf)).
+The field of Artificial Intelligence has been around since the 1950s ([Dartmouth Conference, 1956](http://jmc.stanford.edu/articles/dartmouth/dartmouth.pdf)).
 It is a broad topic which encompasses a number of sub-fields including but not limited to: Logic, Probability, Knowledge Representation, and Machine Learning.

 This figure shows how a system based on Artificial Intelligence might function: